Akash-Pavithran/react-native-meta-ads/README.md

 # React Native Meta Ads

-A React Native package for Meta Audience Network integration.
+Modern React Native package for Meta Audience Network integration built with TurboModules and the new architecture.
 Supports:
 - Interstitial ads
 - Rewarded ads

+**Built with React Native's new architecture featuring TurboModules, Codegen, and modern performance optimizations.**

 ## Development Status